Skip to main content

 It is a cost effective solution for your employment law needs.
 For an affordable fixed annual fee Banners Jones' employment law solicitors and HR specialists can help you with all your employment law issues.

-What does Employer Protect give you?
+What Does Employer Protect Include?

 Employer Protect consists of three main elements: compliance, ongoing HR and employment law advice and support, and (if selected) employment protection insurance.